elonwalt/journeymap-docs/about/licensing.rst

 * MCUpdater_ is granted permission to link to JourneyMap on CurseForge in serverpack XML files.

+* MultiMC_ is granted permission to install modpacks containing JourneyMap provided the modpacks are in CurseForge format and download JourneyMap from CurseForge.

 * `The Pixelmon Launcher`_ is granted permission to link to JourneyMap on CurseForge in both public and private modpacks.